 - 1. Users discharging an average wastewater volume of more than 200,000 gallons per day (gpd) must comply with the following requirements: - a.
-Such Users must sample said outfalls in proportion to flow during normal daily operations for one normal work-week at least once per calendar year.
-Users may use either of two methods referenced in Section I above for obtaining flow-proportional samples.
+Such Users must sample said outfalls in proportion to flow during normal daily operations for one normal workweek at least once per calendar year.
+Users may use either of two methods referenced in Section I above for obtaining flow-proportional

-- b.
-Such Users must provide a primary flow measurement device (i.e., accurate weir or flume) on each outfall for which flow- proportional sampling is required. - 2.
+- samples. - b.
+Such Users must provide a primary flow measurement device (i.e., accurate weir or flume), found acceptable and approved in writing by the District, on each outfall for which flow- proportional sampling is required. - 2.
 Users discharging an average wastewater volume less than 200,000 gpd must sample during normal daily operations for two consecutive, normal workdays at least once per calendar year.
 These Users may use the time composite sampling method referenced in Section I above, provided the flow rate is relatively constant, and the wastewater discharged throughout a calendar year is consistent in volume and concentration. - 3.
 Each User's sampling installation(s) and program(s) are subject to District verification.
 The District may impose additional requirements on a case-by-case basis.